NCAR/FastEddy-model/docs/Tutorials/cases/CANOPY.rst

 Execute FastEddy
 ----------------

 Note that this example requires specification of a leaf area density (LAD) profile.
 A Jupyter notebook is provided in **tutorial/notebooks/Canopy_Prep.ipynb** that reads in an LAD profile in .csv format.
 The *LAD_profile.csv* file can be obtained at this `Zenodo record <https://zenodo.org/records/12610511>`_.
 The notebook also uses a FastEddy initial condition file to create a new initial condition file, *FE_CANOPY.0*, that includes de LAD information (CanopyLAD array).
 The notebook expects a canopy height value to be specified (:math:`h_c`), and that is currently set to 30.0 m.
-The FastEddy code will write its output to an *output* subdirectory.
-Please create an *output* directory, if one does not already exist.

 1. Create a working directory to run the FastEddy tutorials and change to that directory.
 2. Create a **Example05_CANOPY** subdirectory and change to that directory.